vietrux/LaHu-Smart-Car-Park/README.md

 4. **Access Web Interface**:
    - Open a browser and navigate to: `http://<raspberry_pi_ip>:5000`
-   - Login with username: `admin`, password: `carpark2023`
+   - Login with username: `admin`, password: `admin`

 ## Usage Examples

 ### Scenario 1: Registered Car Entry
 1. Car approaches and is detected by LM393 sensor
 2. STM32 sends detection packet to Pi
-3. Pi captures plate image and recognizes the plate number
+3. Pi captures plate image, uses YOLOv8 to detect the license plate, and PaddleOCR to recognize the text
 4. Pi checks database and confirms plate is registered
 5. Pi sends commands to STM32 to display "Welcome" and open barrier
 6. Car passes through, sensor detects absence, barrier closes